What is the state pension?

 When will you get your new State Pension?

-State Pension age varies depending on when you were born but is expected to increase gradually to 68 by late 2030s.
+State Pension age varies depending on when you were born but is expected to increase gradually to 68 by mid-2040.
 To find out when you’ll be entitled to collect your new State Pension, use the Government’s State Pension calculator.

 You have to claim your State Pension